 The GWIC Chair is elected by its membership at its annual meeting in odd years.
-At our 2017 meeting, GWIC chose Sheila Rowan (Glasgow) once again as its Chair, serving until 2019; a new chair will be selected at that time.
+At our 2019 meeting, GWIC chose Dave Reitze (Caltech) as its Chair, serving until 2021 (the previous Chair, Sheila Rowan, chose not to present herself for a 3rd term).
 This year David Shoemaker (MIT) serves as the Executive Secretary.